Nejo12/iMovies/README.md

 npm start
 ```

-View and enjoy the functionality :cool: .
+View and enjoy the functionality :wink: .

 ### `Running the app`